-The expected movement in the CFR over the next three years is dependent on the level of supported and unsupported capital expenditure decisions taken during the budgeting cycle.
-There are two main limiting factors on the Council's ability to undertake unsupported capital expenditure:
+The expected movement in the CFR over the next three years is dependent on the level of supported and unsupported capital expenditure

 - Whether the revenue resource is available to support in full the implications of capital expenditure, both borrowing costs and running costs.
 Can the Council afford the implications of the unsupported capital expenditure? - The Government may use a long stop control to ensure that either the total of all local authorities' plans do not jeopardise national economic policies, or in the event of an assessment by central government that local plans are not affordable at a particular council, it may implement a specific control to limit its capital expenditure plans.